moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 #### **Model tab**

-The Model tab displays a logical model, a representation of the Lens model built on top of the Data Product, shaping the data into meaningful insights for easier analysis and understanding.
+A data model, representing the Lens model built on top of the Data Product, is displayed in the Model tab, shaping the data into meaningful insights for easier analysis and understanding.

 <center>
   <img src="/interfaces/data_product_hub/discovery/annotely_image%20(8)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />